 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), individuals working in or pursuing employment in the field of criminal justice should have plenty of available opportunities, though the number of open jobs may be less than average compared to other career fields (www.bls.gov).
-The BLS stated that between 2012 and 2022, employment of detectives and police was predicted to grow five percent, while probation officers and correctional treatment specialists, was predicted to grow 4%.
+The BLS stated that between 2014 and 2024, employment of detectives and police, as well as probation officers and correctional treatment specialists, was predicted to grow 4%.
 The BLS also reported that police officers and detectives made a median salary of $60,270, as of 2015.

 Continuing Education Information